8 Types of Field Service Management Technology You Need

 8. Remote collaboration tools

-In the early days of the pandemic, field service teams learned how to work remotely with customers.
-Dispatchers and mobile workers used tools like Visual Remote Assistant to work together and help customers resolve their issues in the absence of in-person visits.
-Despite these tools, field service teams feel there is still room for improvement when it comes to collaboration: Only 33% of field service professionals consider their ability to collaborate with colleagues as excellent.
+During the pandemic, field service teams quickly learned to work remotely with customers.
+Dispatchers and mobile workers used tools like Visual Remote Assistant to collaborate and resolve issues without in-person visits.
+However, only 33% of field service professionals rate their ability to collaborate with colleagues as excellent, indicating room for improvement.

 33% of field service professionals consider their ability to collaborate with colleagues as excellent, signaling room for improvement.

-Give mobile workers a connected mobile device so that they always have access to customer data, job details, and asset information.
-If the issue is complex, use Visual Remote Assistant to connect mobile workers at a job site with an experienced tech by video to collaborate on a resolution.
-For simple fixes, have mobile workers connect with customers remotely to walk them through troubleshooting on their own.
+Equip mobile workers with connected mobile devices for access to customer data, job details and asset information.
+For complex issues, use Visual Remote Assistant to connect mobile workers at job sites with experienced technicians via video for collaborative resolution.
+For simple problems, mobile workers can guide customers remotely through troubleshooting.
+This approach helps technicians work more effectively, improves service scheduling and drives better customer outcomes.

 “When the pandemic struck, we shifted entirely to remote work within two days.
 We were able to pivot quickly because we were already tapping into a solution to deliver field service remotely through video and more.
 Now, we can service customers from anywhere, as well as connect experts to onsite technicians to remotely train and solve issues.”